MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/best-practices.md

 ---
 # Query best practices

-There are several DOs and DONT's you can follow to make you query run faster.

 ## General "do"s and "don't"s

+There are several "Dos and Don'ts" you can follow to make you query run faster.

 ### Do